-- 11% Communicators (Active listener, articulate speaker) - 9% Critical Thinker (Analytical, Independent) - 8% Academically Proficient (Reading, Writing, Math) - 8% College / Career Ready - 8% Emotionally Healthy (compassionate / empathetic)
+- 9% College / Career Ready - 8% Critical Thinker (Analytical, Independent) - 8% Organized (time-management, note-taking, etc.) - 8% Technologically Proficient - 7% Academically Proficient (Reading, Writing, Math)

 The traits Academically Proficient (Reading, Writing, Math) and College / Career Ready helped to inform the development of goal 01.
-The traits Emotionally Healthy (compassionate / empathetic) helped to inform the development of goal 02.
+The traits Organized (time-management, note-taking, etc.) and Technologically Proficient helped to inform the development of goal 02.
 These two goals are:

-01: Ensure that all students can demonstrate proficiency in math and literacy skills for multiple College and Career Readiness options using both in-person and distance learning instructional opportunities.

-02: Develop the physical, and social-emotional health of students in a physically, socially and emotionally safe environment causing connectedness with the district to increase.
+- 01: Ensure that all students can demonstrate proficiency in math and literacy skills for multiple College and Career Readiness options using both in-person and distance learning instructional opportunities. - 02: Develop the physical, and social-emotional health of students in a physically, socially and emotionally safe environment causing connectedness with the district to increase.